.

-Year by year history of the Plymouth Valiant
+Year by year history and photos of the Plymouth Valiant

-Information is from The Standard Catalog of Chrysler (click on that link to buy the book on-line!) with some corrections and clarifications by Dan Stern and Bill Watson.
-Covers only North American Valiants (and those NA Valiants exported to Australia).
-We have a special section for Canadian models and one for South American models.
+Information is from The Standard Catalog of Chrysler (click on that link to buy the book on-line!) with additions by Dan Stern and Bill Watson and from the Plymouth Bulletin.
+This only covers United States Valiants and Valiants exported to Australia.
+We have a section for Canadian models and one for South American models.
 Years are model years and not calendar years.

-Thanks to Jeff Godshall, Jim Benjaminson, and Lanny Knutson for permission to reproduce their Plymouth Bulletin articles (presented in sections).
+Thanks to Jeff Godshall, Jim Benjaminson, and Lanny Knutson for permission to reproduce their Plymouth Bulletin articles.

 First generation: 1960 Valiants